LRC Resources for Faculty

 The Learning Resource Center supports faculty by:

 - Facilitating Class Visits and Mini Workshop sessions.
-Use the following form to request an LRC Class Visit to learn more about our resources, or request a mini workshop in Time Management: Prioritization or Goal Setting.
-Based on feedback, we may add more workshop options in the Fall!
+Use the following form to request an LRC Class Visit to learn more about our resources, or request a mini workshop on Organizing Research or Time Management.
+For Time Management, you can choose from either Prioritizing Tasks or Goal Setting.
+Based on feedback, we may add more topics based on coaching capacity.

-CCA's coaching program consists of individualized coaching in written and oral communication, math, science, and academic strategies such as time management.
+CCA's coaching program consists of individualized coaching in written and oral communication, math, science, and academic strategies such as time management and project planning.
 These services are designed to improve students’ educational experience by supplementing—not replacing—classroom instruction in those areas.
 Most coaches are work-study peer educators: currently enrolled undergraduate and graduate students who are reinforcing and enriching their own knowledge and expertise by helping fellow students.

 The peer education model helps us foster intercultural exchange and cross-disciplinary collaboration, building and broadening CCA’s learning community.
-To learn more, contact Associate Director of Student Success and Learning Resources, Sarah Kruse at firstname.lastname@example.org, or view our responses to these Frequently Asked Questions about Academic Coaching.
+To learn more, contact Associate Director of Learning Resources, Sarah Kruse, MFA, PhD at email@example.com, or view our responses to these Frequently Asked Questions about Academic Coaching.